fbpx

 Segments and audience analysis give an excellent overview of account audience and brand numbers.

-Segments Analysis
+Customer Segments Analysis

 Before working on anything we need to see where the current audience stands in the account.